Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions

 A summary of the results for all strategies is presented in Table~\ref{tab:models_results}.
 The table shows the agreement and accuracy achieved by each surrogate using 25,000 queries and the threshold required to archive 0.01 FPR.
 The top line of the table shows the accuracy of the target model, and the lower part shows the results of the surrogates using all the available thief dataset (200,000 data points); therefore no sampling strategy.

 The table shows that, for all surrogates, all non-random sampling strategies outperform the random strategies.
-Considering only the non-random strategies, the dualFCNN has the highest agreement with the target and also has higher accuracy than the target.
-The LGB surrogates perform closely to the dualFCNN ones, and both the LGB and dualFCNN surrogates outperform the FCNN ones.
+Considering only the non-random strategies, the dualFFNN has the highest agreement with the target and has higher accuracy than the target.
+The LGB surrogates perform closely to the dualFFNN ones, and the LGB, FFNN-TL, and dualFFNN surrogates outperform the FFNN ones.

-More importantly, dualFCNN achieved this performance only with a small percentage of the training set (13,000 queries/data points versus 600,000 data points used for training the Ember2018 target), which indicates that choosing the most informative data can be very powerful.
+More importantly, dualFFNN achieved this performance only with a small percentage of the training set (13,000 queries/data points versus 600,000 data points used for training the Ember2018 target), which indicates that choosing the most informative data can be very powerful.